Foreclosure fraud? What fraud?

 “I believe that this is also an opportune time to contemplate complementary Federal legislation that would introduce a legal infrastructure that supports a movement away from paper …These ideas have the promise of making these markets more efficient and remedy some of the root problems that make the current system vulnerable to criticism and possible abuse, “ Baxter’s letter states.

-The big question that nobody seems able to answer is why would a new national electronic registry potentially governed by the Fed bank not have the same problems as MERS which was also owned by the banks?
+The question remains why would a new national electronic registry potentially governed by a Fed bank not have the same problems as MERS which was also owned by the banks?

 When I contacted Baxter for his thoughts on the ULC’s HFPA draft, the NY Fed’s Media Relations office said, “Thank you for the email.
 Mr. Baxter will not have any additional comments at this time.”